edvinalestig/adventofcode/README.md

 # Advent of Code

-Advent of Code solutions by me for the years 2020 and 2021.
+Advent of Code solutions by me for the years 2020-2023.